- 1. Amazon launches in Australia

-Amazon launches in Australia, Netflix commits to resuming House of Cards production without Kevin Spacey, and more
+- 2. Netflix to resume House of Cards production without Kevin Spacey

 Amazon launched in Australia on Tuesday in a move that could disrupt the retail market in the world's 12th largest economy.
 The site opened with limited product offerings, however, and higher prices than rivals feared.
 Rival retailers' stocks gained ground after falling in recent months.
 Harvey Norman chairman Gerry Harvey called Amazon's launch a "non-event" that fell short of the "hype" that had driven down his company's share price.
 "It's just amazing that this sort of thing can gather this sort of momentum and ended up so lame," Harvey said.
 Experts, however, expect the world's largest retailer to get more competitive in Australia soon.
 "It's early days — it's day one," said Jack O'Leary, a U.S.-based analyst at global retail insights firm PlanetRetail RNG.